Keeping Both Diabetes and Oral Health Under Control

 - In fact, periodontitis increases the sugar level in your blood, whereas diabetes diminishes your body’s natural capacity to fight and heal infections.
 Thus, it becomes very challenging for any doctor to keep your diabetes under control in such condition.

-- Dry mouth: If you’re experiencing your mouth going dry, just contact Camden dental practice today.
+- Dry mouth: If you’re experiencing your mouth going dry, just contact Camden High Street Dental Practice today.
 Dry mouth is a typical symptom of diabetes.
 Blood sugar reduces your body’s capacity to produce saliva in the mouth.
 This dryness makes your teeth and gums more susceptible to decay.
 Dry tongue, feeling thirsty, dry throat, dry and cracked lips are the usual problems that patients complain about.
 They also find difficulty in chewing and swallowing foods.
 Even speaking becomes a bit problematic.
 Oral healthcare specialists normally prescribe a fluoride rinse to overcome this problem.
 You can also switch over to chewing sugar-free gums and mints to keep your mouth moist.
 In such conditions, avoid coffee, alcohol and tobacco consumption, in whatever form or procedure.
 You should better avoid spicy and salty foods as well.

 The least you can do in this condition